When Does Multi-Agent Collaboration Help? An Entropy Perspective: Experimental Details

 \paragraph{Single Agent (SAS).} A single \texttt{SingleSolver} agent processes the input and iteratively refines its answer across rounds.
 Each round receives the accumulated history from previous rounds.
 LLM calls: $R \times 1$.

 \paragraph{Sequential.} Four specialized agents form a pipeline: \texttt{Planner} $\rightarrow$ \texttt{Solver} $\rightarrow$ \texttt{Critic} $\rightarrow$ \texttt{Judger}.
 The planner generates step-by-step instructions (no calculations), the solver executes the plan, the critic reviews and identifies errors, and the judger produces the final answer.
-Each agent receives only its immediate predecessor's output.
+The planner (first agent) receives the accumulated outputs of all agents from prior rounds; each subsequent agent receives only its immediate predecessor's output within the current round.
 LLM calls: $R \times 4$.

 \paragraph{Centralized.} Three domain experts (\texttt{MathAgent}, \texttt{ScienceAgent}, \texttt{CodeAgent}) execute in parallel, and an \texttt{OrchestratorAgent} aggregates their outputs.
 In rounds $r < R$, the orchestrator provides feedback to all workers; in round $R$, it produces the final answer.
 LLM calls: $R \times 3 + R \times 1 = R \times 4$.